Top of the page

 Food allergies can cause many different symptoms.
 They can range from mild to serious.
 A mild reaction may include tingly lips, a stuffy nose, dizziness, and a few raised, red, itchy patches of skin (called hives).

 The most severe reaction is called anaphylaxis (say "ANN-uh-fuh-LAK-suss").
 It affects your child's whole body.
 Anaphylaxis can start within a few minutes to a few hours after your child eats the food.
 And the symptoms can go away and come back hours later.
-A severe reaction may cause hives all over, swelling in the throat, trouble breathing, or fainting.
+A severe reaction may cause hives all over, swelling in the throat, trouble breathing, nausea or vomiting, or fainting.

 Children usually have the same symptoms as adults.
 But sometimes a small child just cries a lot, vomits, has diarrhea, or does not grow as expected.

 The doctor will ask questions about your child's past health and family food allergies.
 He or she will do a physical examination.
 The doctor will also ask what symptoms your child has from eating certain foods.

 Because food allergies can be confused with other problems, your doctor may do some tests.
 Your child may have either skin testing or a blood test.
 These tests can help see what your child is allergic to.
 An oral food challenge is another way to diagnose a food allergy.
 Your child will eat a variety of foods as your doctor watches to see if and when a reaction occurs.